CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 * VS Code or similar IDE installed on your local computer
 * Login access to the HTC or HPC system (requires a [CHTC account](form.md))
-* How to use VS Code's "command palette"

 > ### Confirm access
 {:.tip-header}